 She holds bachelor’s degrees in art history and journalism from the University of South Carolina and a graduate certificate in arts administration from Winthrop University.

-Rachel’s first novel, Florence Adler Swims Forever, is set in 1934 Atlantic City and is based on a true story that took place in Rachel’s family more than eighty years ago.
+Rachel’s first novel, Florence Adler Swims Forever, is forthcoming from Simon & Schuster and will be published in the summer of 2020.
+The novel is set in 1934 Atlantic City and is based on a true story that took place in Rachel’s family more than eighty years ago.
 She is at work on a second novel set in present day Guatemala.

-Rachel lives in Richmond, Virginia with her mathematician husband and their three young children.
+Rachel lives in Richmond, Virginia with her mathematician husband and their three children.